MAGALA-RICHARD/apsimNGpy-documentations/doc/sponsor.rst

 ----

 Thank you for using and supporting **apsimNGpy**!
+This software is completely free to use but it is powered by coffee.

-If you find apsimNGpy useful, consider buying me a coffee!
+Therefore, if you find apsimNGpy useful, consider buying me a coffee!

 .. image:: https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png
    :target: https://buymeacoffee.com/magalarichn